Incredible Charts Stock Market Charting Software. Home Site Map About Us Privacy Policy Advertise (pdf) Contact Us

 • Multiple Moving Averages

-Daryl Guppy uses multiple moving averages to measure trends and identify likely reversals.
+Daryl Guppy introduced multiple moving averages to measure trends and identify likely reversals.
 The indicator compares multiple short-term and long-term exponential moving averages.

 • Parabolic SAR